pranavpeter2050/community/README.md

 - We use **Arrow functions** so that we can still use our *Vue* instance with the **"this"** keyword.
 See `CameraPage: line 107, 121`.
 - `getVideoTracks()` returns all of the tracks used by this "video" element.
 See `CameraPage: line 125`.
 - `beforeDestroy()` hook is triggered just before we leave a page.
 Hence this is used to *disable" camera when user leaves the camera page.
 See `CameraPage: line 159`.
-- We can get the user's location using the `geolocation API`.
+- We can get the user's location (Latitude & Longitude) using the `geolocation API`.
 See `CameraPage: line 155`.
+- We pass the latitude &longitude we got from above into a `geocode API` to get user's city/country etc. See `CameraPage: line 155`.
+Check *Geocode.xyz* in Reference section.

 ## Reference